7 Five Parameters

 “In a few cases, we are only able to identify the year of birth or death, not the exact date of the event.
 For these candidates, we impute the date as July 1 of the given year.”

-Overall, however, the assumption of validity seems reasonable.
+The assumption of validity seems reasonable.
 Our data and The Preceptor Table can “stack” on top of each other.
 We will assume that both are drawn from the same population.

-7.2 Justice
+9.2 Justice

-7.2.1 Population Table
+9.2.1 Population Table

 The Population Table is a structure which includes a row for every unit in the population.
-We generally break the rows in the Population Table into three categories: the data for units we want to have (the actual data set), the data for units which we actually have (the Preceptor Table), and the data for units we do not care about (the rest of the population, not included in the data or the Preceptor Table).
+We generally break the rows in the Population Table into three categories: the data for units we have (the actual data set), the data for units which we actually want to have (the Preceptor Table), and the data for units we do not care about (the rest of the population, not included in the data or the Preceptor Table).

 Population Table | |||||